 Great question!
 So, Google has completely revamped their algorithm for determining how to rank sites.
 If you have been in this business for any length of time, then you probably already know how their scoring system has worked in the past.
 It actually seemed a bit unfair for those of us who were not interested in “playing the game” so to speak.
 Quality content was not how you ranked in Google.
 No, it was more about how you could beat the system using shady tactics such as bad backlinking and poor content stuffed with keywords.

 Things have changed and that is good for you and me.
-Google is finally on the side of integrity and is trying to award those who prove they have something of value to provide.
+Google is finally moving toward the side of integrity and is trying to award those who prove they have something of value to provide.
 You no longer have to figure out how to compete with people who could care less about their visitors because content is truly king now.
 You must create original content on a consistent basis to develop site trust and ultimately higher rankings.
 This does not mean that you should ignore SEO, it is quite the opposite.

 Tip: Do not underestimate the power of trust when it comes to building your business.
 This takes time but is worth it when building a long lasting brand.

 When looking at what keywords to use in your next article, do not simply focus on the exact keyword but also look at the overall topic.
-As you can see from performing searches in Google today, the websites that populate are not always going to be exact keyword matches but be based on the overall topic of that keyword.
+As you can see from performing searches in Google today, the websites that populate are not always going to be exact keyword matches but rather be based on the overall topic of that keyword.

 Next, Make a list of overall keywords that matter to you and your business.
 There are many free tools to assist you in this process.
 If needed, please review my article on Free Affiliate Marketing Tips and Tools for some ideas.
-Google search suggest is also very powerful when reviewing keywords, and at the bottom of ever search is a list of additional searches that Google has indicated as popular terms related to your topic.
+Google search suggest is also very powerful when reviewing keywords, and at the bottom of every search is a list of additional searches that Google has indicated as popular terms related to your topic.

 The keyword list you create will be your content marketing starting point.
 From there, you begin to write out your content focusing on your target audience.
 Each post should focus on a particular keyword(s).